 - Angela Anaconda once claimed to have caught agoraphobia so she'd never have to go to school ever again.
 Being homeschooled and having less time with her friends made her confess and accept punishment for having lied.

 - In the South Park episode mentioned above, a B-plot involved Cartman getting his mom to homeschool him.
-Of course, since his mom is a total pushover, he just winds up lounging in bed all day.
+Of course, since his mom is an Extreme Doormat, he just winds up lounging in bed all day.

 - Besides the title character of Steven Universe being informally homeschooled, "Mirror Gem" parodies the "attempted homeschool" plotline when Steven first hears about school from his Muggle Best Friend and tries to set one up with Pearl.
 They get all the supplies they need but don't know what to do with them, and give up after a few minutes.
 So Steven cheers happily for summer vacation.

 - In the The Loud House episode "No Place Like Homeschool," after it turns out that Lola gets to be homeschooled during the main competition season for beauty pageants, the other kids decide to try and get in on it—after convincing their parents to let them be homeschooled, Lincoln and the rest of his sisters realize that it's much more difficult (namely, they can't focus on schoolwork without getting distracted).
 They decide to ask Lola for help, but this costs Lola her beauty sleep and she ends up failing her test, forcing her to go back to regular school as punishment.
 By the end of the episode, the rest of the kids decide to go back to regular school, so Lola can continue homeschooling without distraction.